embedded-kiddie/MLX90640/README.md

 ## Description

-Program for thermal imaging camera with MLX90640 far-infrared (IR) thermal sensor srray for ESP32-2432S028R and XIAO ESP32S3
+Program for thermal imaging camera with MLX90640 far-infrared (IR) thermal sensor srray for XIAO ESP32S3 and ESP32-2432S028R

 ## Features

-### Menu GUI

 It comes with a graphical user interface to properly configure the MLX90640 for different scenarios.